huggingface/huggingface_hub/docs/adding-a-library.md

 We believe the model hub is a step in the correct direction for several reasons.
 It offers:

-- Hosting models for downstream libraries, as well as their users, is free with some custom plans for users wishing for privacy while keeping the ease of use.
+- Free model hosting for libraries and their users.
+Custom plans exist for users wishing to keep their models private but keep the ease of use.
 - Built-in file versioning, even with very large files, thanks to a git-based approach
 - Hosted inference API for all models publicly available
+- In-browser widgets to play with the uploaded models.

-Thanks to these, we hope to achieve true sharability across the machine learning ecosystem, reproducibility, and the ability to offer simple solutions directly from the browser.
+Thanks to these, we hope to achieve true shareability across the machine learning ecosystem, reproducibility, and the ability to offer simple solutions directly from the browser.
 To that end, we're looking to make it very simple to integrate the hub within downstream libraries or standalone machine learning models.